Antonio-III/obsidian-notes/BSU/Smartphone Apps.md

 	}
 ```

-In the same `package`, create another `Kotlin class` file, and name it "AddEditNoteFragment", and write this code:
+In the same `package`, create another `Kotlin class` file, and name it: "AddEditNoteFragment", and write this code:
 ```
 	package com.example.simplenotesapp.ui